ninsuo/symfony-quickstart/README.md

 - Project already implements 403, 404, 500 and generic error pages, no need to worry about the common pitfalls on the subject.

-- CRUD generator generates bootstrap-ready and translated views, because if you need this bundle, you're not against generating most of the application.
+- CRUD generator generates bootstrap-ready and translated views, because if you need this app, you're not against generating most of the application.

 - noCaptcha is implemented to protect your registration form, and can be used as a service for your other needs.